No. 18 Mississippi St cruises past Austin Peay 95-67

 Mississippi State (1-0) never trailed, jumping out to a 22-13 lead after nine minutes.
 The Bulldogs pulled ahead 50-34 by halftime thanks to 56 percent shooting from the field.
 Quinndary Weatherspoon led all scorers with 13 points in the first half on 6-of-9 shooting.

+"I thought our guard play was really good tonight," Mississippi State coach Ben Howland said.

 Austin Peay (1-1) was led by Steve Harris, who had 17 points.
-Terry Taylor added 15.
+Terry Taylor added 15 points and 10 rebounds.
+The Governors shot just 39 percent from the field and made only three 3-pointers.

+"A loss is a loss and the score looks bad, but I thought for 30 minutes we fought," coach Matt Figger said.

 BIG PICTURE

 Austin Peay: The Governors lost their sixth straight game against a Southeastern Conference foe, but didn't have a bad effort.
-Austin Peay and second-year coach Matt Figger are trying to improve on last season's 19-15 record, including a 12-6 mark in the Ohio Valley Conference.
+Austin Peay and Figger, the program's second-year coach, are trying to improve on last season's 19-15 record, including a 12-6 mark in the Ohio Valley Conference.

 Mississippi State: It was a good opening game for the Bulldogs, who were in command the entire night.
 Two of the team's prized freshman, Reggie Perry and Robert Woodard II, had solid debuts.
 Woodard had eight points and five rebounds.
 Perry added five points.